Nazalekser/Inferential-Statistics/README.md

 # Inferential Statistics labs and assignments (with R).
+Next branch